 The SkyTrough using ReflecTech Mirror Film instead of heavy, fragile, & expensive curved glass mirrors is unveiled in Arvada, Colo., Oct.
 6, 2008.
 This technology was developed with the U.S. Dept. of National Renewable Energy Laboratory.

 "Transforming Energy Innovation"

 Journal Article, Issues in Science and Technology, pages 57-64

-Authors: Venkatesh "Venky" Narayanamurti, Benjamin Peirce Professor of Technology and Public Policy; Professor of Physics, Harvard; Director, Science, Technology, and Public Policy Program; Co-Principal Investigator, Energy Technology Innovation Policy research group, Laura Diaz Anadon, Associate Director, Science, Technology, and Public Policy Program; Director, Energy Technology Innovation Policy research group; Adjunct Lecturer in Public Policy, Ambuj D. Sagar, Associate, Science, Technology, and Public Policy Program
+Authors: Venkatesh "Venky" Narayanamurti, Benjamin Peirce Professor of Technology and Public Policy; Professor of Physics, Harvard; Director, Science, Technology, and Public Policy Program; Co-Principal Investigator, Energy Technology Innovation Policy research group, Laura Diaz Anadon, Assistant Professor of Public Policy; Associate Director, Science, Technology, and Public Policy Program; Co-PI, Energy Technology Innovation Policy research group, Ambuj D. Sagar, Associate, Science, Technology, and Public Policy Program